biosustain/potion/docs/quickstart.rst

 Do you need a client for Potion?
 Look no further:

-- `Potion-client <https://github.com/biosustain/potion-client>`_ is a Python-based client that uses the schema generated by Potion to create resource classes with tab-completion and client-side validation.
+- `potion-client <https://github.com/biosustain/potion-client>`_ is a client written in Python that auto-generates Resources using APIs' JSON schema endpoints.
+IPython/Jupyter Notebook support helps explore APIs.
-- `angular-potion <https://github.com/biosustain/angular-potion>`_ is a client for AngularJS 1.x.
+- `potion-node <https://github.com/biosustain/potion-node>`_ is a client written in TypeScript for Node with integrations for AngularJS 1.x and AngularJS 2.